2008 4Runner New Car Test Drive

-Yet the 4Runner is no rough-rider.
+Yet the 4Runner is no rough rider.
 It's quite comfortable around town and on the highway, with a nice ride quality, almost luxurious.
 An optional linked shock-absorber system called X-REAS further improves handling in sweeping, high-speed turns.
-Active safety features including ABS, EBD, Brake Assist, traction control, and electronic stability control are all standard.

-Though the basic design may be traditional (relatively), the 4Runner features the latest in off-road electronic technology, including Hill Start Assist and Downhill Assist Control.
-You can't truly appreciate the 4Runner until you drive over rugged terrain.
+The 4Runner brings electronic sophistication off-road as well.
+In fact, you can't truly appreciate the 4Runner until you drive one over rugged terrain.
 This is a truly amazing vehicle in the muck.
-Having the 4Runner walk you down a steep, muddy incline with both feet off the pedals, the system selectively applying the brakes to individual wheels as needed, is an impressive display of technology and engineering.
-And it's just as impressive going uphill, maximizing the smallest bit of available traction.
-Both full- and part-time four-wheel drive is available, but even the full-time system comes with a locking function for when the going gets sloppy.
-Add that technology to its highly capable suspension, and the 4Runner will go just about anywhere.
+With Toyota's Downhill Assist Control, the 4Runner can walk you down a steep, muddy incline with both feet off the pedals, the system selectively applying the brakes to individual wheels as needed.
+This is an impressive display of technology and engineering.
+And with Hill-start Assist Control, the 4Runner is just as impressive climbing back up, as it maximizes any available traction.
+Both full- and part-time four-wheel drive are available, but even the full-time system comes with a locking function for when the going gets sloppy.

-Whether you choose the standard V6 or the V8, the 4Runner offers responsive performance.
-The V8 boosts the 4Runner's tow rating to 7,300 pounds and we recommend it for drivers who tow.
-Those who don't tow or only tow light trailers, such as an ATV, should be more than happy with the V6, which delivers excellent performance.
+Both the V6 and the optional V8 offer responsive performance.
+We recommend the V8 for drivers who tow.
+Those who don't tow, or tow only light trailers, such as an ATV, should be more than happy with the V6, which provides excellent performance.
 Both engines benefit from a sophisticated variable-valve setup and drive-by-wire throttle, delivering strong, responsive acceleration out on the highway.
-Both engines also benefit from a five-speed automatic transmission.
+Both come mated to a five-speed automatic transmission.
+Fuel economy is an EPA-rated City/Highway 17/21 mpg for a 4Runner 4WD V6, 15/19 mpg for a V8 4WD.

 Inside, the 4Runner is roomy and comfortable.
-An optional third-row seat expands the passenger capacity to seven, but the seat can be folded or removed to gain additional cargo space.
-The optional voice-activated GPS navigation system includes a rear-mounted video camera that lets the driver back to within an inch of the vehicle behind when parallel parking and can help the driver spot a small child before backing up.
-Bluetooth technology is available as an option as is a factory-installed rear-seat DVD entertainment system.
+An optional third-row seat expands passenger capacity to seven, but can be folded or removed to gain additional cargo space.
+The optional voice-activated GPS navigation system includes a rear-mounted video camera that lets the driver back to within an inch of the vehicle behind when parallel parking.
+It can also help the driver spot a small child before backing up.
+Bluetooth is available, as is a factory-installed rear-seat DVD entertainment system.

-The Sport Edition V6 2WD ($29,975) and 4WD ($32,250) are upgraded with unique cloth upholstery, a leather-wrapped tilt-telescope steering wheel with integrated audio and cruise controls, a leather-wrapped shift knob, power heated outside mirrors, X-REAS Sport Enhancement Suspension, bigger brake rotors, and 17-inch alloy wheels.
-The Sport Edition V8 2WD ($31,355) and 4WD $33,630) are similarly equipped.
+The Sport Edition V6 2WD ($30,325) and 4WD ($32,600) are upgraded with high-contrast cloth upholstery, a leather-wrapped tilt-telescope steering wheel with integrated audio and cruise controls, a leather-wrapped shift knob, power heated outside mirrors, cargo cover, X-REAS Sport Enhancement Suspension, bigger brake rotors, and 17-inch alloy wheels.
+The Sport Edition V8 2WD ($31,705) and 4WD $33,980) are similarly equipped.

-The Limited V6 2WD ($34,350) and 4WD ($36,625) are upgraded with leather upholstery, dual-zone automatic climate control, heated front seats with memory functions, black wood-grain interior trim, premium stereo with 6CD changer, HomeLink universal garage door opener, auto-dimming inside mirror, engine immobilizer, automatic headlamps, a cargo-handling system, and 18-inch aluminum wheels.
-Limited V8 2WD ($36,110) and 4WD ($38,385) list the same standard equipment.
-Limited models ride on the standard suspension, but V8 4WD models can be ordered with a rear auto-leveling air suspension ($950) combined with the X-REAS suspension ($450).
+The Limited V6 2WD ($34,700) and 4WD ($36,975) are upgraded with leather upholstery, dual-zone automatic climate control, heated front seats with memory functions, black woodgrain interior trim, premium stereo with 6CD changer, HomeLink universal garage door opener, auto-dimming inside mirror, engine immobilizer, automatic headlamps, a cargo management system, and 18-inch aluminum wheels.
+Limited V8 2WD ($36,460) and 4WD ($38,735) list the same standard equipment.
+Limited models ride on the standard suspension, but can be ordered with the X-REAS suspension ($450).
+Additionally, V8 4WD models can be ordered with X-REAS plus rear auto-leveling air suspension ($950).

 Safety features that come standard on all models include Vehicle Stability Control (VSC), traction control, anti-lock brakes (ABS), Electronic Brake-force Distribution (EBD) and Brake Assist.
 All models come with Hill-start Assist Control (HAC), while 4WD units add Downhill Assist Control (DAC).

-Passive safety features include dual-stage front airbags and three-point seat belts at all positions, with pretensioners and force limiters to reduce the chance of belt-related injuries.
+Front seat-mounted side-impact airbags and curtain-style head protection airbags for front and rear passengers are now standard on all 4Runners, and are equipped with a rollover sensor and a cutoff switch.
+Other standard passive safety features include dual-stage front airbags; and three-point seat belts at all positions, with pretensioners and force limiters to reduce the chance of belt-related injuries.
 Seat belts are your first line of defense in a crash so be sure to wear them.
-Front side-impact airbags and curtain-style head protection airbags for front and rear passengers are optional ($680) on all 4Runners and are equipped with a rollover-sensing system and a cutoff switch.
 All models come with a tire pressure monitor.

 - Fastest-depreciating cars in the United States